 Q: Do participating preschool providers have to be located within an eligible school district?
 A: Not necessarily.
 The First Steps 4K Program is designed to expand service to eligible children.
 Students meeting all three forms of eligibility (age, income and geography) may attend any approved program — even if the provider of choice is not located within the school district or county in which they reside.

 Q: Which providers are eligible to participate?
 A: First Steps 4K is open to DSS-regulated (licensed, approved or registered) private for-profit, private non-profit, faith-based and Head Start providers willing to serve eligible children.
 Providers seek initial eligibility from South Carolina First Steps — a process that includes an application/site visit.
 Approved providers receive funding based on the number of eligible students they actually enroll and are subject to ongoing monitoring and technical assistance from SC First Steps.

 Q: May providers charge tuition and fees above and beyond the fees they receive from the state?
 A: No, not for the school day itself.
 Tuition and fees may be charged for extended hours and wrap-around care.

 Q: What is the length of the required instructional program?
 A: Approved 4K classrooms offer a 6.5 hour school day, 180 days per year.

 Q: Is a specific curriculum required?
 A: Yes.
-Providers are required to utilize an approved, research-based curriculum aligned with South Carolina standards.
-Information on approved curricula is located in the First Steps 4K Guidelines.
+Providers are required to utilize one of several approved, research-based curricula aligned with South Carolina standards.
+Information on approved curriculum models is located in the First Steps 4K Guidelines.